SnorklingTurtle/Minecraft-Camera/README.md

 ## Todo
 * [QA] Test with Geyser
-* [Optimize] Don't take picture, when cancelling placement of camera.
 * [Optimize] Can converting colors from string be improved
 * [Optimize] See if loading maps at boot can be improved (async? sqlite?)
 * [Optimize] See if it's possible to remove despawned images from the `maps` folder